KevinMX/support-matrix/LicheePi4A/openKylin/README.md

 ![neofetch](./neofetch.png)

-### FAQ
+### Common Issue

 In case of desktop freeze, try switching from wayland.

 ## Test Criteria

-Successful Test: Actual results match expected results.
+Successful: The actual result matches the expected result.

-Failed Test: Actual results do not match expected results.
+Failed: The actual result does not match the expected result.

 ## Test Conclusion